Junior and Brandon participated in the Scouting for Food drive this year and I have to say, they both made me proud.

-We watched them run from door to door, hanging the bags on each door and even speaking to a couple of people that were out walking their dogs.
+We watched them run from door to door.
+Hanging the bags on each door and even speaking to a couple of people that were out walking their dogs.
 The whole event lasted for about an hour.
-After we were done and on our way back to our cars, a officer showed up and asked what was going on.
+After we were done and on our way back to our cars, a officer showed up.
+He asked what we were doing.
 Apparently, a resident had called 911 not knowing who we were but the officer just smiled when he saw us.
 He said good night and left.

 It was a good night.
 Cold but hey, we got hot chocolate…